traefik/traefik/docs/configuration/backends/docker.md

 | `traefik.frontend.headers.referrerPolicy=VALUE`          | Adds referrer policy  header.                                                                                                                                                                       |
 | `traefik.frontend.headers.isDevelopment=false`           | This will cause the `AllowedHosts`, `SSLRedirect`, and `STSSeconds`/`STSIncludeSubdomains` options to be ignored during development.<br>When deploying to production, be sure to set this to false. |

-### On container with multiple ports (segment label)
+### On containers with Multiple Ports (segment labels)

-Segment labels are a way to define more than one (default) port on the same container so you can create different routes to it.
+Segment labels are used to define routes to a container exposing multiple ports.
+A segment is a group of labels that apply to a port exposed by a container.
+You can define as many segments as ports exposed in a container.

-Segment labels are overriding the default behavior.
+Segment labels override the default behavior.

 | Label                                                                     | Description                                                                                      |
 |---------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|